zcgan/TABI-2spheres/README.md

 Type make, then run the executable file "./tabipb.exe".

 # input files
 The parameters for TABI are in usrdata.in and the data for the two spheres is in the folder 2sphere_data.
+The sample data in the folder 2sphere_data is from Table 1 in Zhou (1993).

 # usrdata.in (parameters for TABI)
 epsp: dielectric constant inside spheres; default is 4